Edith "Edie" Burkey (President)

 Adam Peterson (Board Member)

-I joined Kennett Community Grocer to help propel us from a Movement to a future co-op grocery store.
-I offer 25+ years of experience leading creative teams in a wide range of industries including software, medical/pharma, music and entertainment, direct marketing and health/wellness.
-I have a passion for creating customer experiences that bring people together through a strong message and compelling brand.
+Adam joined Kennett Community Grocer to help propel us from a movement to a future co-op grocery store.
+Offering his 25+ years of experience leading creative teams in a wide range of industries including software, medical/pharma, music and entertainment, direct marketing and health/wellness, Adam helps craft our communications and Member experience – bringing people together through a strong message and compelling brand.

 Tracy Bhalla (Board Member)

-My husband, son, and I moved to KSQ in 2015 with my husband's job.
-My career path has been more unorthodox: I trained as an architect; worked as a teacher for 11 years (in England and Bermuda); ran a haulage company with a truck and a plane for 2 years; owned and rented out 5 properties in Alabama for 10 years; owned, managed and worked in two organic restaurants (simultaneously) for 3 years; have worked with Neal's Yard Remedies as an Ambassador for about 10 years now (love their products); and currently own my own aromatherapy business having accomplished a long-time ambition of becoming an internationally certified aromatherapist three years ago.
-I think my broad experience and love of good food and education led me to get involved in KCG and I am committed to spreading the word amongst our community about how much more a food co-op is than just a store.
+Tracy's career path has been a bit unorthodox: She trained as an architect; worked as a teacher for 11 years (in England and Bermuda); ran a shipping company for 2 years; was a property landlord in Alabama for 10 years; owned, managed and worked in two organic restaurants (simultaneously) for 3 years; have worked with Neal's Yard Remedies as an Ambassador for about 10 years now (love their products); and currently owns her own aromatherapy business – having accomplished a long-time ambition of becoming an internationally certified aromatherapist.
+Tracy's broad experience and love of healthy food and education led her to get involved in KCG, and she is committed to spreading the word in our community about how much more a food co-op is than "just a store."

 Henry Schlimme (Board Member)